evargh/pillbug/README.md

 2 stepper motors
-2 servos
+4 servos

 things to do:
-curls up (hinges at midsection) wheeled flask power management
+curls up (hinges at two points to make 3 segments) wheeled flask power management